-• Identifying and acting appropriately on any evidence that an individual is vulnerable to extremism or radicalisation is part of the broader safeguarding role of the College and its staff.
-Cardiff Sixth Form College's Child Protection and Safeguarding Policy sets out in detail the framework for reporting concerns.
-The College's Designated Safeguarding Person also acts as the Prevent Lead and should always be contacted regarding any concerns regarding inappropriate opinions or if you have concerns about a child missing from education or having poor attendance.
+- Identifying and acting appropriately on any evidence that an individual is vulnerable to extremism or radicalisation is part of the broader safeguarding role of the College and its staff.
+CSFC Cambridge Child Protection and Safeguarding Policy sets out in detail the framework for reporting concerns.
+The College's Designated Safeguarding Lead also acts as the Prevent Lead and should always be contacted regarding any concerns regarding inappropriate opinions or if you have concerns about a child missing from education or having poor attendance.
 The College will always initiate early intervention by following support mechanisms in-house.
-The Designated Safeguarding Person/Prevent Lead will determine whether the Channel Process needs to be utilised and will liaise with the South Wales Central FE Prevent Forum and advisors from the Wales Extremism Counter Terrorism Unit.

-- In cases where a referral is needed the DSP will refer using the All Wales Prevent Partners Referral Form - Students holding positions of responsibility in the college are also trained in Prevent and the mechanism for reporting concerns.
-The Deputy Head, Pastoral and the Head of Boarding are WRAP (Workshop to Raise Awareness of Prevent) trained and provide INSET training for all staff on radicalisation, both face-to-face and through online courses. - All staff have completed Home Office WRAP training and new staff are signposted to this for completion during their induction period.
+The Designated Safeguarding Lead/Prevent Lead will determine whether the Channel Process needs to be utilised and will liaise with the Extremism Counter Terrorism Unit. - Students holding positions of responsibility in the college are also trained in Prevent and the mechanism for reporting concerns.
+The Deputy Head, Pastoral and the Senior Houseparent are WRAP (Workshop to Raise Awareness of Prevent) trained and provide INSET training for all staff on radicalisation, both face-to-face and through online courses.